 DIY Salt Puffy Paint

 You don’t need much to make salt puffy paint.
-You probably have everything in your kitchen cupboard, in fact.
+In fact, you probably already have everything in your kitchen cupboard.

 - Food coloring or tempera paint